devildeuteragonist/word-games/guess-n-gamble/README.md

 it is not terribly complex, but i hope it is enjoyable.

-if you hate the computer enough, i've also made an easy mode! i won't taunt you for taking advantage of it because i am also horrible at fighting against this monster of a program i've created. the computer will, though.
+if you hate the game enough, i've also made an easy mode! i won't taunt you for taking advantage of it because i am also horrible at fighting against this monster of a program i've created. the computer will, though.